- Automated bidding strategies have overtaken manual bidding as the most efficient way to bid

 The better question is: how do I work best with automated bidding, and in which circumstances should I use manual bidding to supplement automated bidding?

 That’s the question I will answer in this article as I dive deeper into the roles of automated and manual bid strategies with our eCommerce hat on.
 The tips will work for most industries, but our examples are always eCommerce-driven.

-Throughout this post, I mention keywords, but it really is any entity in Google Ads: keyword, product group, placement, audience, etc.
+I mention keywords throughout this post, but it is really any entity in Google Ads: keyword, product group, placement, audience, etc.

-Essentially, bidding is math.
-Ever since people joked in the 90s about having “calculators” in their pockets, everyone knows that machines are better at math than people.
+At its core, bidding is math.
+Since school teachers in the 90s joked that you would never walk around with “calculators in your pockets”, everyone knows that machines are better at math than people.

 With automated bidding, you are able to use a lot more data points than you can when you are doing it yourself.
-Most of us would just use average position, impression share, ROAS/CPA in order to increase or decrease our bids.
+Most of us would use average position, impression share, and ROAS/CPA to increase or decrease our bids.

 We run automated bidding in about 80% of our accounts at SavvyRevenue.
-The only accounts we don’t run automated bidding in are accounts with severe challenges or long buyer’s journeys.
+The only accounts in which we don’t run automated bidding are accounts with severe challenges or long buyer’s journeys.